vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 4. Rudra: Bhairava or Siva is called Rudra, because ru  stands for ruk (disease), and dra stands for dravi (melter,  dissolver).
 As K,emarija puts it Rudra is samaslarugdravi.
 Rudra is one who dissolves all the ills (of life).

 S. Yamala means ·pair.'
-K,emaraja says "Rudratacchakti samarasyatmano yamalat" i.e. Yamala connotes the union of  Rudra and His Sakti i. e. prakasa and vimarsa.
+K,emaraja says "Rudratacchakti samarasyatmano yamalat" i.e. Yamala connotes the union of  Rudra and His Sakti i. e. prakasa and vimarśa.
 It is in this  aspect that the highest scripture is revealed.
 He quotes tho follow ing verse in support of his statement:

 ~<=6(!f.n'~I"'$I~alf,ogqIN (itCfiI (vila I .. ...